-On January 19, 2002, the Patriots and Raiders met at Foxboro Massachusetts to determine who would play in the AFC Championship game against the Steelers.
-Most people who watched the game felt that it all came down to one call.
+On January 19, 2002, the Patriots and Raiders met at Foxboro Massachusetts to decide who would play in the AFC Championship game against the Pittsburg Steelers.
+Most sports commentators felt that it all came down to one call.
 With 1:47 left in regulation, Charles Woodson knocked the ball from Tom Brady for a fumble and for a moment it looked like the end of the Patriots season.

-However, the play was to be reviewed, and as the stadium speakers played Genesis' hit song "Tonight, Tonight, Tonight", Walt Coleman walked over to the monitor booth.
+However, the play was to be reviewed, and as the stadium speakers played Genesis' hit song "Tonight, Tonight, Tonight", Walt Coleman walked over to the monitor booth to see a replay.

 Here is the complete "controversial" fumble call as it aired on the Raider's Radio Network.
-You can hear how quickly the emotions of announcers Greg Papa and Tom Flores change from the moment the Fumble occurs to the final ruling by Walt Coleman.
+You'll be able to hear how quickly the emotions of announcers Greg Papa and Tom Flores change from the moment the Fumble occurs to the final ruling by Walt Coleman.

-Patriots fans will always remember the 1976 game.
+Patriots fans will always remember the Patriots/Raiders game in 1976.
 New England held a 21-17 lead with 40 seconds remaining, but lost when Ken Stabler scored on a one-yard run with 10 seconds left.
-The Raiders' final drive was kept alive when referee Ben Dreith called an unsportsmanlike penalty on Ray Hamilton to give Oakland a 1st-and-goal at the 1.
+The Raiders' final drive was kept alive when referee Ben Dreith called an unsportsmanlike penalty on Ray Hamilton to give Oakland a 1st-and-goal at the one yard line.

 |Tom Flores:||They have to get it a little closer than that to get the field goal...but the big thing right now is the Raiders have to keep them out of that area.
 They have to put more pressure which they did that time the only problem was Greg Biekert didn't come up with the tackle...|